basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Data-structure-lib.md

    int val;
    qu.push(val);

-   // Accessing Complexity is O(N)  [only can access the fron and back of it] cout << qu.front();
+   // Accessing Complexity is O(n)  [only can access the fron and back of it] cout << qu.front();
    cout << qu.back();